developer-zebra/developer-zebra-site/src/rxlogger/5-4/guide/settings/index.md

 <img alt="" style="height:350px" src="rxlogger_module_settings.png"/>
 <br>
 4. **Repeat Steps 2 and 3** until all modules are edited as desired.
-5. On the modules listing screen, **tap "SAVE" when finished to preserve changes**.
+5. On the modules listing screen, **tap "SAVE" to preserve all changes**.
 <img alt="" style="height:350px" src="rxlogger_settings_save.png"/>
 <br>

-See the [Modules page](../modules) for Module details.
+See the [Modules page](../modules) for settings information.

 ----

 ### Settings File

-All RxLogger settings are stored in a file on the device, permitting remote and mass deployment of settings to devices across an enterprise.
-While this file is human-readable and can be edited by hand, **Zebra recommends modifying RxLogger settings using the UI and deploying the automatically generated settings file to other devices** to avoid unpredictable behavior.
+All RxLogger settings are stored in a file on the device, permitting remote configuration and mass deployment of settings files to devices across an enterprise. **Warning**: While this human-readable file can be edited by hand, **Zebra recommends modifying RxLogger settings only through the RxLogger UI or intents** to avoid unpredictable behavior.

 * **File name -** `config.json`